How to Analyze NPS Responses and Get Actionable Insights That Help Your Business

 Here are some other important points in the user journey to gather NPS survey data:

-• Unique date-set: These are unique dates you set that is critical in the customer lifecycle – for example, you can send out an NPS survey after they’ve invited a user to join their team.
+- Unique date-set.
+These are unique dates you set that are critical in the customer lifecycle – for example, you can send out an NPS survey after they’ve invited a user to join their team.

 Follow up and gather qualitative data

-The Net Promoter Score (NPS) is a great way to gauge your company’s current success, but not useful when it comes to knowing what changes to make.
+The Net Promoter system is a great way to gauge your company’s current success, but not useful when it comes to knowing what changes to make.

-This is where NPS follow-up questions come in handy – they help you uncover the reasons behind your customer’s ratings.
+This is where follow-up qualitative questions come in handy – they help you uncover the reasons behind your customer’s ratings.

-Tip: Personalize the follow-up questions for all 3 customer categories.
+Tip: Personalize the follow-up questions for customers’ responses across all 3 customer categories.
 Asking tailored and relevant questions will encourage engagement and increase your survey response rate.

 Moreover, there are even tools like Userpilot that will help you to take this to the next level- automate the process and send customized follow-up questions based on score immediately.